ukushu/Ifrit/README.md

 + Ifrit's async functins returns correct indexes and covered with tests :)

 - Fuze-Swift written for xcode 11 and have a lot of warnings at now :(
-+ Ifrit code is updated to swift's latest standards and there are no build warnings :)
++ Ifrit code is updated to swift's latest standards - Ifrit supports even Swift v6 :)
+- But Ifrit have a few build warnings :(

 + Ifrit - extended coverage with automated tests in general :)
 + Ifrit have additional search system using Levenstain distance algorythm :)